bas080/patroon/README.md

 ```

 An object of a certain type might also have values we would want to match on.
+Here you do need to use the typed helper.

 ```js ./tape-test
 patroon(